-- (3) Amounts in this column reflect the dollar amount, without any reduction for risk of forfeiture, of the estimate of the aggregate compensation cost to be recognized over the service period as of the grant date under ASC 718, which for 2021 represents the closing market price of our common stock of \$87.11 per share on the grant date of February 16, 2021 and for Mr. Beberman's awards, the closing market price of our common stock of \$100.91 per share on the grant date of July 15, 2021.
-These amounts may not correspond to the actual value that will be realized by the NEOs.
-To see the value of awards made to the NEOs in 2021, see the Fiscal Year 2021 Grants of Plan Based Awards table on page 72.
-Awards included in the Stock Awards and Option Awards columns were granted pursuant to the 2020 Omnibus Incentive Plan.
-Additional details are included on page 57 under the caption "Long-Term Equity Incentive Compensation." - (4) This column reflects the amounts paid to each NEO in February 2022, 2021 and 2020 representing amounts earned for 2021, 2020 and 2019 performance.
-For the 2021 performance year, these amounts are the actual amounts earned under the awards described in the Fiscal Year 2021 Grants of Plan-Based Awards table on page 72.
-These payout amounts were computed in accordance with pre-determined formulas for the calculation of performance-based AIC under applicable balanced scorecards and weightings, all as set forth under "Compensation Discussion and Analysis-Compensation Programs-Annual Incentive Compensation (AIC)" beginning on page 50. - (5) This column includes amounts deferred pursuant to the Executive Deferred Compensation Plan, which amounts are not paid or deferred until February of the following year.
-In 2021, \$75,000 was deferred by Ms. McConnaughey, and \$105,000 was deferred by Mr. King from non-equity incentive compensation earned in 2020. - (6) Amounts in this column consist entirely of above-market earnings on compensation deferred pursuant to the Executive Deferred Compensation Plan.
+- Amounts in this column reflect the dollar amount, without any reduction for risk of forfeiture, of the estimate of the aggregate compensation cost to be recognized over the service period as of the grant date under ASC 718, which for 2021 represents the closing market price of our common stock of \$87.11 per share on the grant date of February 16, 2021 and for Mr. Beberman's awards, the closing market price of our common stock of \$10.91 per share on the grant date of July 15, 2021.
+These amounts may not correspond to the actual value that will be realized by the NEOs. in 2021, see the visue of 124, see the visue of 124 and 124 and - (5) This column includes amounts deferred pursuant to the Executive Deferred Compensation Plan, which amounts are not paid or deferred until February of the following year.
+In 2021, \$75,000 was deferred by Ms. McConnaughey, and \$105,000 was deferred by Mr. King from non-equity incentive compensation earned in 2020. - Amounts in this column consist entirely of above-market earnings on compensation deterred pursuant to the executive Deferred Compensation Plan.
 Above-market earnings represent the difference between market interest rates determined pursuant to SEC rules and the 9.0% annual interest rate credited by the Company on account balances during 2021. - (7) See the Fiscal Year 2021 All Other Compensation table on page 71 for further information regarding amounts included in this column.
 For Mr. King, amounts in this column include payments made pursuant to Mr. King's severance agreement in connection with his resignation.
-See "-Potential Payments upon Termination or Change in Control." - (8) Mr. King served as our Executive Vice President and Chief Financial Officer through April 13, 2021, at which time his resignation became effective.
+See "-Potential Payments upon Termination or Change in Control."

+(8) Mr. King served as our Executive Vice President and Chief Financial Officer through April 13, 2021, at which time his resignation became effective.